 Why Multi-stage builds?

-With multi-stage builds feature, you can use multiple
+With a multi-stage builds feature, you can use multiple

 FROM statements in your Dockerfile.
 Each